Long Beach Slip and Fall Attorney

 - The property owner made inadequate effort to protect visitors from the hazard or warn them about its existence.

 - The property owner failed to recognize a dangerous condition that another reasonable property owner would have noticed.

 It’s also vital to remember that property owners only have a duty to protect lawful visitors to their properties.
-Trespassers, or anyone on the property illegally, may not claim damages when they suffer injuries.
+Trespassers, or anyone on the property illegally, may not claim damages when they suffer injuries from a fall accident.
 The only exception to this is trespassing children.
 Children are not held to the same standards as adults, so property owners who live near children must account for the possibility of a child wandering onto the property and take appropriate precautions.